Help the children

 Maui’s Children’s Justice Center is part of the Hawaii State Judiciary and is one of five in the state that deal with child abuse and neglect.
 The Friends is a “nonprofit organization that provides resources for the Center, the professionals who work with victims, and the children and families served by the programs.”

 We can think of no better way to celebrate the holidays than to support the rebuilding of abused children’s lives.
-It is easy to make a donation online by going to mauicjc.org and clicking on the Donate Now button on the bottom right-hand side of the screen.
+It is easy to make a donation online by going to mauicjc.org and clicking on Click Here To Donate or using the Donate Now button at the bottom right hand side of the screen..

 Helping the most vulnerable victims rediscover the goodness in the human spirit is the greatest gift we can give.
 Make a donation to the Friends of the Children’s Justice Center part of your holiday.